Probability and Statistics for Engineering and the Sciences 8th Edition Chapter 1 Exercise 1.2 Overview and Descriptive Statistics

 Stem Leaf

-Steam: tenths Leaf: hundreths
+Steam: tenths Leaf: hundredths

 We see that the dataset is positively skewed with a representative value of 0.445